laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 I created a [repo that houses fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
 Eradicate AI even more!!

+Not only that, but there are more lists you can subscribe to clean up the internet more, such as [rjaus' awesome ublacklist subscription list](https://github.com/rjaus/awesome-ublacklist)

 ## To Do
 ✅ Provide blocklist for uBlacklist compatibility